• Skip to primary navigation

 • Store your cookies in a sealed container at room temperature for up to 5 days or in the refrigerator for 2 weeks.
 Peanut butter protein cookies freeze well for up to three months.

-Want more delicious and healthy snacks?
+Want more delicious and healthy protein snacks?

 Try these: